-Estates that don't qualify for the full amount of residence nil-rate band may be entitled to an additional amount of residence nil-rate band - a downsizing addition if the following conditions apply: the deceased disposed of a former home and either downsized to a less valuable home or ceased to own a home on or after 8 July 2015; the former home would have qualified for the residence nil-rate band if it had been held until death; and at least some of the estate is inherited by direct descendants.
+Estates that don't qualify for the full amount of RNRB may be entitled to an additional amount of RNRB - a downsizing addition if the following conditions apply: the deceased disposed of a former home and either downsized to a less valuable home or ceased to own a home on or after 8 July 2015; the former home would have qualified for the RNRB if it had been held until death; and at least some of the estate is inherited by direct descendants.

-The downsizing addition will generally represent the amount of 'lost' residence nil-rate band that could have applied if the individual had died when they owned the more valuable property.
-However, it won't apply where the value of the replacement home they own when they die is worth more than the maximum available residence nil-rate band.
+The downsizing addition will generally represent the amount of 'lost' RNRB that could have applied if the individual had died when they owned the more valuable property.
+However, it won't apply where the value of the replacement home they own when they die is worth more than the maximum available RNRB.
 It's also limited by the value of other assets left to direct descendants.